missinglink/mikrotik-openvpn-client/README.md

 ##### Establish a SSH session

-All the commands are executed by SSH so you'll need SSH access to your routerboard before continuing, otherwise I guess you could read the commands and enter then in the GUI, up to you.
+All the commands are executed by SSH so you'll need SSH access to your routerboard before continuing, otherwise I guess you could read the commands and enter them in the GUI, up to you.

 ```bash
 ssh admin@192.168.88.1